Digital Privacy Under Attack: Challenges and Enablers: Future Research Directions

 \subsection{Privacy Attack on Differential Privacy}

-\textit{Differential privacy} (DP) is the most successful privacy-preserving mathematical framework due to its lightweight and easy implementation without prior knowledge.
-Recent research works~\cite{haeberlen2011differentiala,chen2020differential} on DP open a feasible way to achieve strong and provable privacy guarantees.
-DP limits what can be learned from aggregated query results over privacy statistical databases, as well as reduces the possibility of privacy violations by ensuring that any record's presence in the database has a statistically negligible effect.
-Even so, due to its complicated nature, rigorous privacy standards and unpredictable prior knowledge of the adversary, the general DP initially proposed has been shown to be insufficient against some special privacy attacks~\cite{liu2016dependence,li2019security}.
+\emph{Differential Privacy} (DP) is the most successful privacy-preserving mathematical framework due to its lightweight and easy implementation without prior knowledge.
+Recent research~\cite{zhu2017differentially, tramer2016stealing} on DP open a feasible way to achieve strong and provable privacy guarantees.
+DP limits what can be learned from aggregated query results about privacy statistics databases, and reduces the possibility of privacy violations by ensuring that the presence of any record in the database has a statistically negligible effect.
+Nevertheless, due to its complicated nature of strict privacy standards and its assumption of complete trust in the data curator, the general DP has been shown to be inadequate against some specific privacy attacks~\cite{yang2023model}. \citet{yang2023model} proposed \emph{Model Shuffle Attack}, which strategically shuffles and scales model parameters to perform stealthy model poisoning in DP-enabled FL.

-\citet{haeberlen2011differentiala} summarized that some DP querying systems, such as \textit{PINQ} and \textit{Airavat}, are vulnerable to varieties of inevitable \textit{convert-channel attacks}, including \textit{timing attacks}, \textit{state attacks} and \textit{privacy budget attacks}. \citet{liu2016dependence} explored the privacy risks implied by the assumption of independence between records under the background of DP, and they exploited the inherent natural dependence in real databases to present a practical inference attack which violated the DP guarantee.
-The risks of DP mechanism in practice were clarified by~\citet{li2019security}.
-They argued that existing differential private database querying systems cannot defend against \textit{repeated attacks} effectively owing to the setting and selection of the privacy budget.

-As a popular and promising privacy-preserving framework, we anticipate that privacy attacks on DP will receive more attention in the future.
-In addition to the \textit{centralized DP} (CDP), \textit{local DP} (LDP) has been applied on numerous large distributed systems in various fields for collecting and analyzing sensitive user data, such as Google's \textit{RAPPOR}, \textit{Prochlo} and Apple's \textit{iOS}.
-The first systematic research work on \textit{data poisoning attacks} against LDP for heavy-hitter, identification was conducted in~\cite{cao2021data}.
-The above work reinforced the importance of deploying LDP by efficient and safe cryptographic techniques, as well as highlighting the urgency of new defenses.
+Addressing the issue of requiring a trusted data curator in DP, \emph{Local DP} (LDP) has been applied to many large distributed systems in various fields to collect and analyze sensitive user data, such as Google's \textit{RAPPOR}, \textit{Prochlo} and Apple's \textit{iOS}. \citet{cheu2019manipulation} emphasized a fundamental limitation that LDP is highly vulnerable to manipulation attacks.
+The first systematic research work into \textit{data poisoning attacks} against LDP for heavy-hitter, identification was done in~\cite{cao2021data}.
+Therefore, future research should focus on exploring novel privacy attacks, particularly innovative attacks targeting DP, LDP and their variants~\cite{song2025towards,mironov2017renyi}.
+Such efforts will drive the continuous advancement of DP in both privacy protection and security defense.